 - sugary drinks

-Having prediabetes does not mean that a person cannot eat out or enjoy their food, but they do need to be mindful about choices.
+Having prediabetes does not mean that a person cannot eat out or enjoy their food, but they do need to be mindful about the choices they make.

 Here are some tips for eating out:

-- Encourage friends and family to eat with you at restaurants that have healthful options.
+- Encourage friends and family to eat at restaurants that have healthful options.

 - Choose a salad and ask to have it without dressing, or ask for a little olive oil or lemon juice to dress it with.

 - Avoid buffets if it is too tempting to have more than one plate.

 - Go for quality, such as fresh ingredients, rather than quantity.

 - See if the menu lists the calories for each dish.

 - Opt for sparkling water with ice and a slice of lemon, instead of soda or alcohol.